ShaleXIONG/shalexiong.github.io/_posts/2024-12-24-alain-ducasse-dorchester.md

 It was a great evening.
 I liked it, daddy liked it, and eventually some restaurants in London meeting my expectation (given the price).
+The chef used expensive ingredients but for the purpose of completing a dish rather than showing off the price tag, and the chef cooked the most available ingredients to a perfect conditions, also for the sack of completing a dish; this is what I expected, epspecially, from a Michelin 3-star place.
 Apart from the nice dinner, we are facing a table of six persons, probably three couples, some of who are in short and jeans.
 They were certainly a source of our entertaining for the night: daddy and I criticised fiercely on their dressing and constantly going out for cigarette.